bartificer/programming-by-stealth/docs/pbs34.md

 2. The clone has the prototype of the original object.
 3. Every value stored in the clone is the same as that stored in the original object.

-We know how to easily test for non-equality (`assert.notEqual()` or `assert.notStrictEqual()`), and we can use `assert.ok()` in conjunction with the `instanceof` operator to test the clone’s prototype, but we have not yet met a good assertion for testing that the attribute values match.
+We know how to easily test for non-equality (`assert.notEqual()` or `assert.notStrictEqual()`), and we can use `assert.ok()` in conjunction with the `instanceof` operator to test the clone’s prototype.
+However we have not yet met a good assertion for testing that the attribute values match.
 That’s precisely what `assert.propEqual()` is for.
 The assertion expects three arguments – two objects, and a description.
 If all the properties in both objects have the same value, the assertion passes.
 You can see this assertion in use in the test for the `.clone()` function in the `pbs.Time` prototype:

 ```javascript
 QUnit.test('cloning works', function(a){